Home » Your Health » Personalised Care » Supported Self Management

 What is supported self-management?

-Peer support – a range of approaches through which people with similar long-term conditions or health experiences support each other to better understand the conditions and aid recovery or self-management.
+There a range of approaches through which people with similar long-term conditions or health experiences support each other to better understand the conditions and aid recovery or self-management.
 Peer support may be formal or informal: it can be delivered by trained peer support staff and volunteers, or through more informal, ad hoc support among peers with lived experience.

 Close